utatatata/archlinux-install-scripts/README.md

 `gui_xfce.sh`

-Use the following commands to find out which video driver you want to use in advance.
+Run the following commands and you can find out which video driver you want to use in advance.

 [Xorg - ArchWiki](https://wiki.archlinux.org/index.php/Xorg#Driver_installation)

 ```sh